 Avoid These 8 Types of Food Groups to Lessen Arthritis Pain

 There are some foods that, unbeknownst to many, not only fail to help provide the necessary nutritional benefits but in fact worsen ailments such as arthritis.
+Here are eight foods to avoid if you have arthritis.

 - The non-alkaline diet.
 To be clear, the pH is not the problem – at least not in terms of causing or worsening arthritis.
 The real culprit behind worsening the impact of arthritis symptoms in this case is really the fact that most foods in the non-alkaline diet are ones that happen to aggravate inflammation because of their content and properties.
 One may consider shifting instead to an alkaline diet – again, not mainly because of the pH shift, but because the foods that fall within that classification tend to be healthful foods anyway.